-Rule 32 {Precedence}
+Rule 312 Precedence

 The chairperson or rapporteur of a subsidiary body may be accorded precedence for the purpose of explaining the conclusions arrived at by that subsidiary body.

-Rule 33 {Point of order}
+Rule 323 Point of order

-During the discussion of any matter, a Party may at any time raise a point of order, which shall be decided immediately by the President in accordance with these rules.
-A Party may appeal the ruling of the President.
-The appeal shall be put to the vote immediately and the ruling shall stand unless overruled by a majority of the Parties present and voting.
+During the discussion of any matter, a Contracting Party may at any time raise a point of order, which shall be decided immediately by the President in accordance with these rules.
+A Contracting Party may appeal the ruling of the President.
+The appeal shall be put to the vote immediately and the ruling shall stand unless overruled by a simple majority of the Contracting Parties present and voting.
 A representative may not, in raising a point of order, speak on the substance of the matter under discussion.

-Rule 34 {Decisions on competence}
+Rule 334 Decisions on competence

 Any motion calling for a decision on the competence of the Conference of the Parties to discuss any matter or adopt a proposal or an amendment to a proposal submitted to it shall be put to the vote before the matter is discussed or a vote is taken on the proposal or amendment in question.

-Rule 35 {Proposals and amendments to proposals}
+Rule 345 Proposals and amendments to proposals

+A proposal submitted by a Contracting Party to the Secretariat at least 60 days before the opening of the Standing Committee meeting at which approvals are made of documents for consideration by the Conference of the Parties, as required by Rule 5, may be changed or amended on advice from the Standing Committee with the consent of the Contracting Party that submitted the proposal.
+If that Contracting Party does not so consent or is absent from the meeting, Standing Committee members and other Contracting Parties attending the meeting may request that any proposals for changes or amendments are shown in brackets and if appropriate with explanatory comments.

+The Standing Committee may also decide that differences of opinion on a proposal drafted by a subsidiary body or the Secretariat may be shown in brackets and if appropriate with explanatory comments.

+The Secretariat will edit and finalize the proposals, on the basis of the recommendations of the Standing Committee, for distribution in the official languages to the Contracting Parties at least three months before the opening of the Conference of Parties, as required by rule 10.

-A new proposal that was not submitted to the Secretariat at least 60 days before the opening of the Standing Committee meeting at which approvals are made of documents for consideration by the COP, as required by Rule 5, and amendments to proposals, shall be introduced in writing by the Parties and handed to the Secretariat in at least one of the official languages, for submission to the Conference Committee.
+A new proposal that was not submitted to the Secretariat at least 60 days before the opening of the Standing Committee meeting at which approvalsrecommendations are made of documents for consideration by the COP Conference of the Parties, as required by Rule 5, and amendments to proposals, shall be introduced in writing by the Contracting Parties and handed to the Secretariat in at least one of the official languages, for submission to the Conference Bureau Committee.

 As a general rule, no proposal shall be discussed or put to the vote at any session unless copies of it, translated into the official languages of the Conference of the Parties, have been circulated to delegations not later than the day preceding the session.
-Nevertheless, the President may {in cases of urgency, permit the discussion and consideration of proposals}, amendments to proposals or of procedural motions and, in exceptional circumstances, in cases of urgency and when deemed useful to advance the proceedings, permit the discussion and consideration of proposals even though these proposal amendments or motions {documents may not have} been circulated or have been circulated only the same day or have not been translated into all the official languages of the Conference of the Parties.
+Nevertheless, the President may in cases of urgency, permit the discussion and consideration of proposals, amendments to proposals or of procedural motions and, in exceptional circumstances, in cases of urgency and when deemed useful to advance the proceedings, permit the discussion and consideration of proposals even though these proposal amendments or motions documents may not have} been circulated or have been circulated only the same day or have not been translated into all the official languages of the Conference of the Parties.